ackama/dpc-user-management-module/README.md

 * http://localhost:8080/ (Drupal in the `drupal` container)
 * http://localhost:3001/ (Browsersync in the `frontend` container)

-### Adding custom module code
+### Adding external third party drupal dependencies

-Create custom modules in `src/modules/custom` and they will automatically be available to the Drupal container.
+In the case you need to add custom dependencies that can't be managed through composer, add them inside `./dev/modules/custom` or `./dev/themes/custom` accordingly.

 If your custom module is in a separate git repo then you can clone into that dir and that will also be fine.